21 Types of Moths in Florida

 The caterpillars of this species are mostly white with yellow blotches near their feet.
 They also possess black dots and a dark line along their “spine.”

 They feed on running strawberry bushes and low-growing leafy shrubs in woodland areas.
-Additionally, they may be found on wild viburnum plants.
+They may also be found on wild viburnum plants.

 Adult American Ermine moths are active during the summer and can be spotted in locations where their host plants grow, such as gardens, backyards, and parks.